robotron2084/noonien/README.md

   * EntityCollection should extend an abstract collection of Collection<T>.

 DONE
+  * Replace the inefficient Collection Delta class with events.
   * Added queuePriority to NotifyManager so we can have phases of updates.
   * Events Bus?
 Something that would queue events on the element, that other elements could then listen for that are transient?
   * Added HelloEntity Sample.